Homemade Matzo Ball Soup

 • Shortcut broth means quicker Matzo Ball Soup!
 You are welcome to use homemade stock, but this shortcut broth is whipped up in just 20 minutes and is just as flavorful.

-• The shortcut broth delivers all the flavor of cooking a whole chicken – without any of the work!
-It’s made by simmering bone-in chicken thighs, chopped onions, carrots, celery and chicken bouillon which enrich the broth with concentrated flavor and body.
+• The shortcut broth delivers all the flavor of cooking a whole chicken – without the work!
+It’s made by simmering bone-in chicken thighs, veggies, and chicken bouillon which enrich the broth with concentrated flavor and body.

 • Choose between sinkers or floaters.
-Some people are camp sinkers, some people are camp floaters, so this recipe lets you choose the matzo balls of your dreams simply by adding baking powder or omitting baking powder (kosher version included) or seltzer water.
+This recipe lets you choose the matzo balls of your dreams simply by adding baking powder or omitting baking powder (kosher version included) or seltzer water.

-• Using schmaltz (rendered chicken fat) in the matzah balls imparts a deep, rich chicken flavor.
-This one ingredient creates the most crave worthy dumplings.
+• Using schmaltz (rendered chicken fat) in the matzah balls creates the most crave-worthy, rich dumplings.
 You also have the choice to use vegetable oil for convenience.

 • Poaching the matzo balls in chicken broth instead of water produces the most flavor-packed dumplings you ever tasted.
 Matzah balls are like sponges and cooking them in broth makes them 10X more flavorful.
 It requires more broth – but is SO worth it.